artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/examples/README.md

     * xinit
     * libgtk3-devel

-2. Include the websockets library compiled for Windows, which is provided in Releases as a zip file.
+2. Include the websockets library compiled for Windows, which is provided in Releases as a zip file called *LibWebSockets_Windows10.zip*.
 For that purpose, unzip the file and add to the PATH environment system variable the route to folder *LibWebSockets_Windows10/libwebsockets/build/bin*.

 3. Restart your computer.